1. What is Finasteride?

 12. What are the side effects of finasteride?

 In clinical trials, finasteride was very well tolerated in men, with most patients reporting no serious side effects.
 The principal side effects associated with finasteride were decreased libido (1.8% of finasteride patients versus 1.3% on placebo) and erectile dysfunction (1.3% finasteride versus 0.7% placebo).
 In addition, decreased volume of ejaculate was reported in 0.8% of men treated with finasteride and 0.4% of those on placebo.
 Gynaecomastia (breast enlargement) has also been reported.
 All of these side effects resolved upon discontinuation of therapy, and also resolved in many men who preferred to continue therapy.
-Postmarketing reports have included some patients complaining of depression, but the risk of this is likely very small. see more details information here.
+Postmarketing reports have included some patients complaining of depression, but the risk of this is likely very small.
+See more detailed information here.

 13. What is the long-term effect of using finasteride?